13 Awesome free things to do in Lisbon!

 Dating back to around 1272, this market is where you would go to find just about anything and everything!

 From antiques, to second hand clothing items to stunning ceramics, this market has something for everyone.
 It’s a fantastic day out, even if you don’t end up buying anything at all.
-But still worth strolling through the various stalls and shops, just in case you do find that perfect Lisbon keepsake.
+But still worth strolling through the various stalls and shops, just in case you do find that perfect Lisbon keepsake or souvenir.